-A veganised version of the classic flapjack – sweet, sticky, oaty bars drizzled in dark chocolate and dessicated coconut to bring them to the next level.
+A ‘veganised’ and gluten free version of the classic flapjack – this is a beautifully sweet, sticky, oaty vegan easy flapjack recipe drizzled in dark chocolate and desiccated coconut to bring these vegan flapjacks to the next level.

 Flapjacks have always been a favourite of mine to bake.
-With only 5 basic ingredients, these Easy Vegan Flapjacks are a fuss-free, simple sweet treat that are ready in under an hour.
+With only 5 basic ingredients, this Easy Vegan Flapjack Recipe is a fuss-free, simple sweet treat that are ready in well under an hour.
 You probably have the ingredients in your cupboard right now!
 Enjoy these Easy Vegan Flapjacks as your mid morning pick-me-up, in lunch boxes, or serve with afternoon tea.
 They’re a classic sweet treat that everyone will love!

 What you’ll need:

 Rolled oats – these are my go-to rolled oats (which also happen to be plastic-free!)
 You can use any type of rolled oats you fancy.
 Jumbo (old-fashioned) oats will give the flapjacks more bite and crunch, however they will be more crumbly and fragile.
 Alternatively, you can use fine, quick-cook oats to give the flapjacks a firmer hold.
 You can also use a combination of the two!

 Brown sugar – demerara or soft light brown sugar are the best options for flapjack, but you can use caster sugar if it’s all you have in.

 Vegan butter/margarine – for that sweet, buttery flavour flapjacks are famous for!
 You should be able to find dairy-free butter at most supermarkets.